Gender stereotypes in the angel investment process

 The authors contend that within an angel group that is composed of predominantly men, role stereotypes of entrepreneurs as masculine will be expected, therefore creating gender biases against women.
 The authors expect these biases, whether conscious or unconscious, will lead the angel investors to evaluate men entrepreneurs more favorably than women entrepreneurs as they move through the angel investment process.
 Therefore, for women entrepreneurs in the early stages of investment funding, the authors posit that the dearth of funding is a function of gender identity stereotypes which may be manifested in hidden and often unconscious biases on the part of the angel investor.

-Edelman, L., Donnelly, R., Manolova, T. and Brush, C. (2018), "Gender stereotypes in the angel investment process", International Journal of Gender and Entrepreneurship, Vol. 10 No. 2, pp. 134-157. https://doi.org/10.1108/IJGE-12-2017-0078
+Edelman, L.F., Donnelly, R., Manolova, T. and Brush, C.G.
+(2018), "Gender stereotypes in the angel investment process", International Journal of Gender and Entrepreneurship, Vol. 10 No. 2, pp. 134-157. https://doi.org/10.1108/IJGE-12-2017-0078

 Emerald Publishing Limited